Hybrid planner + evidence guide

 The phrase describes the same task as mobile scaffold assembly instructions.
 Keeping one canonical page avoids duplicate pages and lets the tool and evidence layer answer both search phrasings together.

-Ensure you have the right equipment before you begin your scaffolding assembly.
+Ensure you have the right equipment before you begin yourassembly scaffolding tasks.
 Browse our high-quality, certified scaffold towers.